BuildOnViction/docs/docs/whitepaper.md

 Coin-holder is as simple as its name: users who join the network, who own and transfer \$TOMO.
 Masternodes are full-nodes which maintain a copy of the blockchain, produce blocks and keep the chain consistent.
-It is worth noting that, does not have miners as in the current Proof-of-Work-based blockchain systems such as Bitcoin and Ethereum.
+It is worth noting that, **Tomochain** does not have miners as in the current Proof-of-Work-based blockchain systems such as Bitcoin and Ethereum.
 Only masternodes can produce and validate blocks.